Symptoms and Complications of PK Deficiency | For HCPs

 Symptoms and Complications

-Patients with PK Deficiency may present with a range of symptoms and potentially life-threatening complications1-3
+Patients with PK deficiency may present with a range of serious symptoms and complications that, over time, can pose significant risks to daily life1-3

 PK Deficiency Symptoms in Human body PK Deficiency Symptoms in Human body